ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 ---

 C++ questions
 1. What is OOP (Encapsulation, Inheritance, Abstraction, Polymorphism)?
-2
+4
 2. What is the difference between 'class' and 'struct'?
 3. How do access modifiers change during inheritance?
 4. What is an abstract class in C++?
 5. Can we create an instance of an abstract class?
 6. How do virtual functions work?
 2
-7. Is it possible to have virtual constructor (why would yes or not)?
-8. Why do we need virtual destructors?
+7. When virtual function table is created?
 3
-9. Describe the purpose of the `explicit` keyword.
-10. What is stack in program and how it is used?
-11. What is heap in program and how it is used?
-12. When to allocate memory on heap or on stack (pros and cons)?
-13. Does heap occupies one block in real memory?
-14. Describe the purpose of the `reqister` keyword?
-15. How to eliminate problems with management recourses allocated on heap (for example on stack it is managed automatically)?
-16. What is RAII (Resource allocation is acquisition)?
-3
-17. What is smart pointer (how many do you know)?
-3
-18. Describe the work of the unique_ptr, shared_ptr, weak_ptr.
-19. How does thread safety is implemented in shared_ptr?
-20. Why do shared_ptr and weak_ptr used together (which problems are resolved)?
-21. ?Which pattern usually have the problem in the question above (observer)?
-22. How can be transferred the ownership of the unique_ptr?
-23. Can we copy unique_ptr?
-24. How can we forbid object copying?
-25. Advantage of using std::make_shared?
-26. Describe the purpose of std::enable_shared_from_this (and maybe how it's implemented)?
-27. How many STL containers did you work with (name them)?
-3
-28. std::vector vs std::list?
-29. std::array vs std::vector?
-30. What is iterator invalidation when working with std::vector?
-31. How to eliminate reallocation in vector (reserve)?
+8. Is it possible to have virtual constructor (why would yes or not)?
 2
-32. Which associative containers do you know in STL?
-33. Difference between std::map and std::unordered_map (and use cases for them) ?
+9. Why do we need virtual destructors?
+4
+10. Describe the purpose of the `explicit` keyword.
+11. What is stack in program and how it is used?
+12. What is heap in program and how it is used?
+13. When to allocate memory on heap or on stack (pros and cons)?
+14. Does heap occupies one block in real memory?
+15. Describe the purpose of the `reqister` keyword?
+16. How to eliminate problems with management recourses allocated on heap (for example on stack it is managed automatically)?
+17. What is RAII (Resource allocation is acquisition)?
+5
+18. What is smart pointer (how many do you know)?
+5
+19. Describe the work of the unique_ptr, shared_ptr, weak_ptr.
+20. How does thread safety is implemented in shared_ptr?
+2
+21. Why do shared_ptr and weak_ptr used together (which problems are resolved)?
+22. ?Which pattern usually have the problem in the question above (observer)?
+23. How can be transfer the ownership of the unique_ptr?
+2
+24. Can we copy unique_ptr?
+25. How can we forbid object copying?
+2
+26. Advantage of using std::make_shared?
+2
+27. Describe the purpose of std::enable_shared_from_this (and maybe how it's implemented)?
+28. How many STL containers did you work with (name them)?
 3
-34. Complexity of inserting into a std::map / std::unordered_map?
-35. What should be implemented in your class to be used as a key of std::map / std::unordered_map (big O of insert, search, ...)?
+29. std::vector vs std::list?
+30. std::array vs std::vector?
+31. What is iterator invalidation when working with std::vector?
+32. How to eliminate reallocation in vector (reserve)?
 2
-36. Which multithreading functional have you used?
-37. What is a deadlock?
+33. Which associative containers do you know in STL?
+34. Difference between std::map and std::unordered_map (and use cases for them) ?
 3
-38. How could deadlocks be resolved (wait with timeout, reorder)?
-39. Describe the difference between thread and process.
+35. Complexity of inserting into a std::map / std::unordered_map?
+36. What should be implemented in your class to be used as a key of std::map / std::unordered_map (big O of insert, search, ...)?
 2
-40. What types of IPC do you know?
+37. Which multithreading functional have you used?
+38. What is a deadlock?
 3
+39. How could deadlocks be resolved (wait with timeout, reorder)?
+40. Describe the difference between thread and process.
+3
+41. What types of IPC do you know?
+5
-41. Shallow copy vs deep copy.
+42. Shallow copy vs deep copy.
-42. How collisions are resolved in std::unordered_map?
+43. How collisions are resolved in std::unordered_map?
-43. How the the binary search algorithm work?
+44. How the the binary search algorithm work?
 45. What the conditions the data structure must satisfy so the binary search can be applied efficiently?
 46. What is rehash and when it happen?
 47. How is memory handled between multiple processes?